Staff

 (231) 722-7878 ext.
 100

 Under the supervision of the Executive Director, Syndi oversees the day-to-day operations of the Commission office; acts as Secretary to the Executive Board; and is responsible for providing administrative services to other professionals in the Commission.
-Syndi has been with the Commission for 15 years.
+Syndi has been with the Commission since 2008.

 Finance and Budget